 Cross-Empire Data Migration: A susbsystem introduced in Novell Storage Manager 3.0.1 that allows for the movement of file system data between storage infrastructures on different platforms governed by different identity and security frameworks.
 Novell Storage Manager currently migrates data only from a Novell network to a Microsoft network.

 Deferred delete event: The scheduled deletion of a managed path, but has not yet taken place because the number of days in the Cleanup Storage parameter of the policy has not been met.

 Dynamic Template Processing: Within Novell Storage Manager, the process that creates personal folders in a collaborative storage folder.

 Effective policy: A policy that is applied by default to a group, user, or subcontainer when no associated policy is specifically assigned.

-Enumeration operation: The process of locating and displaying all User objects.
+Enumeration operation: The process of locating and displaying all objects.

-Identity map: Within the Cross-Empire Data Migration subsystem, the file that lets you make security and ownership associations between the source Novell platform and the target Microsoft platform.
+Identity map: Within the Cross-Empire Data Migration subsystem, the mechanism that lets you make security and ownership associations between the source Novell platform and the target Microsoft platform.

 Management Action: A manual action that allows you to enact a setting from a policy on existing users.